NVIDIA/aistore/docs/pytorch.md

 class WorkerRequestClient(RequestClient)
 ```

-Extension that supports Pytorch and multiple workers of internal client for
+Extension that supports PyTorch and multiple workers of internal client for
 buckets, objects, jobs, etc. to use for making requests to an AIS cluster.

 **Arguments**: